An utterly honest review of the infamous €115 UGG slippers

 Well, they pass the leakage test with flying colours.
 This is when you walk across your kitchen floor and step in a liquid.
 The UGGs remain bone dry every single time due to the water-resistant Silkee suede and sheepskin.

 Then there is the issue with feet.
 Not to be TMI about it, but UGGs don’t hold odour.
 Most slippers after a certain time tend to smell exclusively of feet, so much so that it can be insulting.
-These also don’t tend to wash well and can’t be saved.
+Slippers tend not to wash well so there’s usually no saving them.

 Thankfully, the UGG slippers are easy to clean and refresh.
 After five months of almost constant wear, they have not worn away or become damaged and still look as perfect as the first day I got them.